-Telematics systems are readily available as both retro and manufacture fit options but has the perception of the technology moved on from the concern of the ‘Big Brother’ tracking?
+Telematics systems are readily available for fleet vehicles but has the perception of the technology moved on from the concern of ‘Big Brother’ tracking?

-In the last ten years individuals and organisations have continued to raise concerns about telematics making people feel spied upon and some are left questioning if they are installed because their employer doesn’t trust them.
-These questions have meant that many companies have found resistance when telematics installations are suggested.
-So, what is telematics, if is not just simple tracking?
+Over the last ten years, individuals and organisations have been apprehensive about using this technology for their fleets.
+There is a concern that telematics will be used to spy on drivers and so there are questions about whether they are installed because their employer does not trust them.
+These questions have meant that many companies have found resistance when suggesting the installation of telematics systems.
+So, what is telematics, if it’s not just simple tracking?

-Changes in the work place can often be met with resistance but an upfront approach it can help your team to feel involved in the process and will give them the opportunity to discuss any concerns directly.
-Telematics is expected in 88% of all new cars by 2025 so being connected will fast become the norm, understanding the benefits now will help your team to adopt the tech today.
+Changes in the workplace can often be met with resistance but an upfront approach can help your team to feel involved in the process and will give them the opportunity to discuss any concerns directly.
+Telematics is expected in 88% of all new cars by 2025 so being connected will soon become the norm, understanding the benefits now will help your team to adopt the tech today.